Finite noncommutative geometries related to $F_p[x]$: Preliminaries

-It is not clear that the quotient DGA now has $H^0(A_c)=k1$ but this is a step in the right direction and could be iterated.
+It is not clear that the quotient DGA now has $H_{\rm dR}^0(A_c)=k1$ but this is a step in the right direction and could be iterated.
 However, in our application this construction will do the job in one step.

-The other ingredient in the paper is the construction in \cite{Ma:fie,Ma:prim} whereby irreducible bicovariant calculi on $k[x]$ correspond to monic irreducible $m$.
-The latter defines a field extension $K=k[\mu]/(m(\mu))$ and $\Omega^1(k[x]; m)=K[x]$ as a left $k[x]$-module in the obvious way and

-in terms of the algebra $K[x]$ and provided $\mu\in K^*$; this is understood as the classical calculus when $\mu=0$.
-The non-classical case is inner with $\theta=\mu^{-1}$.
-The entire exterior algebra is of the form $\Omega=\Lambda[x]$ where $\Lambda=\Lambda(K)$ is the usual exterior algebra of $K$ as a vector space over $k$ and in the inner case has $\extd=[\theta,\ \}$ given by graded-commutator.
-Note that if $k\subseteq K$ is a field extension and $\mu\in K$ then there is a possibly non-surjective translation-invariant calculus $\Omega^1_{\mu,K}(k[x])=K[x]$ as a left $k[x]$-module and the description above, which is an actual calculus if $K$ is generated by $k,\mu$.
-Conversely, every translation-invariant calculus on $k[x]$ is of this form with $K$ given by adjoining $\mu$ subject to a relation $m(\mu)=0$.
-The calculus depends on $\mu$ and hence on $m$.
+We will also need the following lemma.